Back to School (1986) is a great father/son comedy with Rodney Dangerfield and Sally Kellerman

 Ned Beatty played Dean David Martin.
 Beatty’s first role was Deliverance (1972).
 That’s right – squeal like a pig.
 He is actually a very good actor.
 He was nominated for an Oscar for Network (1976).
 Beatty did a fine job in Nashville (1975), The Deadly Tower (1975), Silver Streak (1976), and as Lex Luthor’s assistant, Otis, in Superman (1978) and Superman II (1980).

 Severn Darden played ape researcher Dr. Barazini.
-Born in New Orleans in 1929, Darden is the best known as an actor and writer for Battle for the Planet of the Apes (1973) and Conquest of the Planet of the Apes (1972).
+Born in New Orleans in 1929, Darden is the best known as an actor and in Battle for the Planet of the Apes (1973) and Conquest of the Planet of the Apes (1972).
 Now that’s funny.

 Sam Kinison played history Professor Terguson.
 I guess the borrowed that from Dr. Strangelove.
 Anyway, Kinison was an over the top comedian.
 At one point he a been a preacher.
 Unfortunately, he died in 1992 as the result of a car wreck.

 Famous author and anthropologist Kurt Vonnegut Jr. was cast as himself.
 Vonnegut was born in 1922.
 Vonnegut was captured in late December 1944 during the Battle of the Bulge while a scout with the 106 Infantry Division.
 He was sent to a POW camp in Dresden, Germany and was there during the allied fire-bombing campaign.
 This experience formed the basis for his novel “Slaughterhouse-Five”.

 The story begins with young Thornton Meloni (Jason Hervey) bring home a bad report card to his immigrant tailor father.
 Hervey does a great job imitating the nervous ticks of Rodney Dangerfield.
 Thornton wants to go into the family business but his pops like Patches’ father believe education is key.